 Today, I am one of the founding members and current chairman of the international Peter Feuchtwanger Society.
 The society supports musicological and pedagogical research projects through the annual Feuchtwanger Piano Symposium and the establishment of a Peter Feuchtwanger Archive.

 Whenever my performing schedule allows, I am keen to meet the next generation of musicians.
-Over the years, I have been invited to conduct master classes and workshops for pianists in Germany, UK, US, China, Hong Kong, Taiwan and South Korea (Music School Munich, Hong Kong Academy for Performing Arts, Shanghai Normal University, Xinghai Conservatory of Music Guangzhou, China, Yamaha Centre Taichung, Taiwan, and Keongnam Arts High School Jinju, South Korea).
+Over the years, I have been invited to conduct master classes and workshops for pianists in Germany, UK, US, China, Hong Kong, Taiwan and South Korea (Hong Kong Academy for Performing Arts, Shanghai Normal University, Xinghai Conservatory of Music Guangzhou, China, Yamaha Centre Taichung, Taiwan, and Keongnam Arts High School Jinju, South Korea).

 In 2016, together with my colleague Pavel Timofeyevsky, I founded the Oxford Piano School, an annual event held in conjunction with the Oxford Cello School’s summer course in Oxford, UK.